10 Proven Steps to LinkedIn Ads Success in 2023

 So, what is a lookalike audience, exactly?
 It’s built off the demographics of your current engagers.
 You provide Facebook with a list of active customers or email subscribers, and it will find users with similar interests and purchase behaviors.

-Because you build lookalikes from folks already familiar with your brand, they also become very qualified audiences.
+Because you build lookalikes from folks already familiar with your brand, they can become a qualified new audience.

 Look at it this way: If you were putting together a restaurant menu, you probably wouldn’t include just one dish.
 If you did, then you’d attract only the folks that like that specific food.
 This would, of course, greatly narrow your audience.